AnirudhBHarish/CogPhys/README.md

 The `metadata.csv` with demographic information and csv file with the cognitive load labels are also provided in the root directory.

+### Files to drop

+The following files are not viable for unimodal analysis.
+The files are dropped from the dataset by the dataloader.
+The user does not need to drop these files manually.
+The dataloader will automatically drop these files, based on the input modality.

+- RGB: v23_read
+- NIR: v23_read, v19_still
+- Respiration (includes thermal and radar): v9_still, v7_still, v5_still, v31_still, v30_still, v15_still, v12_still, v11_still, v10_still
+- Radar = v26_read_rest, v31_still
+- During training, we recommend training the thermal and radar models with just the `still` and `rest` samples.
+Training is unstable with motion samples

+## Saved Checkpoints

+We prove the checkpoints of the models we trained.
+Please check `final_model_release/CogPhys`

 ## 🚀 Quick Start

 ### Train an rPPG Model (RGB)